Holy Saturday: Oriental Orthodoxy

+Syriac Christianity

-In the Syriac Christian tradition, this day is known as ܫܲܒܬ݂ܵܐ ܕܢܘܼܗܪܵܐ šábbṯā d-núhrā or the Saturday of Light.
+In the Syriac Christian tradition, Holy Saturday is known as šábbṯā d-núhrā (ܫܲܒܬ݂ܵܐ ܕܢܘܼܗܪܵܐ), or the Saturday of Light.

 Western traditions

 In Western traditions, the day is usually called Holy Saturday, although in the Moravian Church, the day is referred to as the Great Sabbath and in the Anglican Communion, the Book of Common Prayer refers to the day as Easter Even.

-Although the term Easter Saturday is usually applied to the Saturday in Easter week, in English-speaking countries it is sometimes erronouesly applied to Holy Saturday, with the term even being present in legislation in the Australian states of New South Wales and Queensland, and by Australian government agencies.
+Although the term Easter Saturday is usually applied to the Saturday in Easter week, in English-speaking countries it is sometimes erroneously applied to Holy Saturday, with the term even being present in legislation in the Australian states of New South Wales and Queensland, and by Australian government agencies.
 In the Catholic tradition, the Blessed Virgin Mary is honored on this day under the title Our Lady of Solitude, referring to her grief at the death of her son.